webplatform/docs/tutorials/using_cors/index.md

 If you want clients to be able to access other headers, you have to use the <code>Access-Control-Expose-Headers</code> header.
 The value of this header is a comma-delimited list of response headers you want to expose to the client.

-As of this writing, all browsers have buggy <code>getRequestHeader()</code> implementations, so the headers may not be accessible to clients even after you set the Access-Control-Expose-Headers header.
-See the [#toc-known-bugs Known Bugs] section below for more details.
+As of this writing, most browsers have buggy <code>getRequestHeader()</code> implementations, so the headers may not be accessible to clients even after you set the Access-Control-Expose-Headers header.
+See the Known bugs section below for more details.

 ===Handling a not-so-simple request===

-So that takes care of a simple GET request, but what if you want to do something more?
+That takes care of a simple GET request, but what if you want to do something more?
 Maybe you want to support other HTTP verbs like PUT or DELETE, or you want to support JSON using Content-Type: application/json.
 Then you need to handle what we’re calling a not-so-simple request.

 A not-so-simple request looks like a single request to the client, but it actually consists of two requests under the hood.
 The browser first issues a preflight request, which is like asking the server for permission to make the actual request.
 Once permissions have been granted, the browser makes the actual request.
 The browser handles the details of these two requests transparently.
 The preflight response can also be cached so that it is not issued on every request.